 - Solving of conflicts of objectives

 - Typical deformation paths, padding materials

-Since 1997 Torsten Gärtner has been working as a simulation expert.
+Torsten Gärtner has been working as a simulation expert since 1997.
 From numerous projects he has extensive experience in the field of occupant simulation and interior safety.
-He is Technical Lead Engineer Safety Analytics at Adam Opel AG.
-Before that he worked as department manager for safety with Tecosim GmbH and spent 10 years in various management positions with carhs gmbh.
+He is Technical Lead Engineer Safety Analytics at Opel Automobile GmbH.
+Before that he worked as department manager for safety with TECOSIM GmbH and spent 10 years in various management positions with carhs gmbh.

 |Alzenau (carhs.training gmbh, Siemensstraße 12, 63755 Alzenau)||» Register|